Seattle Sounders FC Community Shield

-Venue

-Seattle hosted the first Community Shield match at their home pitch, CenturyLink Field.

 History

 Seattle and Portland have one of the biggest rivalries in American sports.
 In July 2009, Seattle and Portland met in the 2009 Lamar Hunt U.S. Open Cup at PGE Park in Portland, Oregon.
 Seattle won the game 2-1 from a goal by Roger Levesque in the first minute.
 The Seattle Sounders – Portland Timbers rivalry started in the North American Soccer League in 1975.

-Matches played
+Matches

+2010 Community Shield

 Elias Bazakos was the referee for the first game.
 A total of 18,606 people attended the game.
 Ryan Pore, a former tryalist for the Sounders, gave an assist to O. J. Obatola, a Portland tryalist from Gombak United FC of the Singaporean S. League.
 Only one card was given during the match, to James Marcelin who plays in the Haiti national football team.
 The money raised from the game was $82,000.
 The money will be split among the Boys & Girls Clubs of America of Washington state, Seattle SCORES, Soccer Saves, and Washington Youth Soccer.